 Composite Key in DBMS

-In this article, we will learn about Composite Key in DBMS.
+In this article, we will learn about Super Key in DBMS.

 - Consider a table with three attitudes customer ID, product ID, product quantity